Clone Saga: Spider-Man: The Real Clone Saga

 Ex-editor-in-chief Tom DeFalco said that under him, the Clone Saga would have been resolved in a different way: "Our plan was to structure the clone saga like a three-act play.
 Act One would climax at or around Amazing #400—when we revealed that Pete was the clone and Ben was the real guy.
 Act Two would last around three months and follow Ben's adventures.
 In Act Three, Peter would triumphantly return as the one, true Spider-Man.
 Mark and I was hoping the Spider-crew could make Ben a viable character during his turn in the spotlight, and we planned to star Ben in his own monthly title after Peter returned.
 It was kind of like what I had already done with Thor and Thunderstrike—two very different titles based on a single concept.
 Of course, our plan went into the trash the day I got fired."

-In September 2009, a six-part mini-series based on the outline of the original Clone Saga came out, written by Tom DeFalco and Howard Mackie, and drawn by Todd Nauck, titled Spider-Man: The Real Clone Saga.
+In September 2009, a six-part mini-series based on the outline of the original Clone Saga came out, written by Tom DeFalco and Howard Mackie, and drawn by Todd Nauck, titled Spider-Man: The Clone Saga and later collected as Spider-Man: The Real Clone Saga.

 Series co-creator Howard Mackie described how this project was born: "Somewhere along the line I discovered a notebook which contained the original notes from the very first meeting at which the clone story was discussed.
 The original notes showed that the story was planned as a three month event spread across the four monthly Spider-Man titles.
 At some point Ralph [Macchio] talked to Joe Quesada, and I got a phone call from Ralph asking if I wanted to do a mini-series showing a version that was truer to what the writers originally imagined.
 Tom and I remember certain story points differently.
 The goal with this mini-series was get back to basics, to strip away the extraneous stuff that got layered onto the original story, and to present the cleanest possible version of what was a pretty simple story at heart.
 It was decided that it would be best if only two writers collaborated on this mini-series."

 According to DeFalco, the series closely followed Mackie's notes, but necessarily filled out what was essentially a rough outline with details.
-In addition, they decided that Jackal and Kaine had to be included in the story in order to cater to fan expectations, even though neither character is mentioned in Mackie's notes.
+In addition, they decided that Jackal and Kaine had to be included in the story to cater to fan expectations, even though neither character is mentioned in Mackie's notes.